Kristina Wong Davis, Vice Provost for Enrollment Management & Dean of Admission

 COLLEGE OF FINE ARTS (CFA)

 Students applying to CFA must apply directly to one or more of the following: School of Architecture, School of Art, School of Design, School of Drama or School of Music.

 6. If you choose to have your scores considered, you’re required to submit all official results of either the SAT or the ACT.
 While we’re interested in the general pattern of your scores, we give most weight to the highest score you’ve received on the SAT.
 On the ACT, we give most weight to the set of scores corresponding to the highest composite score.
 Carnegie Mellon doesn’t superscore the ACT.
 We believe that college admission testing in the 9th and 10th grades adds to the anxiety of a process that students won’t encounter for several years.
-As a result, we’re generally not in favor of any scores from SAT or ACT tests taken before the summer prior to 11th grade.
-While they may measure knowledge at the time the tests are taken, that level of knowledge degrades over time and doesn’t represent the knowledge students bring to college first-year courses.
+As a result, we encourage students to submit 11th or 12th grade SAT or ACT scores (tests taken the summer after 10th grade are appropriate).
+While earlier tests may measure knowledge at the time they are taken, that level of knowledge gradually evolves and doesn’t fully represent the knowledge students bring to college first-year courses.
 Should students present tests taken two or more years in advance of their first-year experience, we have to take the timing of the test result into consideration.
 The greater the amount of time prior to college matriculation, the less we can rely on the test result as a fair representation of their preparation entering first-year college courses.